Best Guide to visiting Antelope Island State Park

 Camping

-Bridger Bay and White Rock Bay Campgrounds
+Bridger Bay Campground and White Rock Bay Campground

 Has 47 campsites with picnic tables, fire pits, and vault toilets.